 In order to accurately convey open statistics to our users, we have deleted the approximately 4.5 million false open records from our system, and updated campaign reports will reflect this.
 If you notice your open rates drop on a campaign, it’s because we have deleted these false opens.

-Going forward, we won’t count these as false opens
+Going forward, we won’t count these as real opens

 As of today, opens that originate from this User Agent will be ignored by GMass and not counted in your campaign reports.